The Grove, Portland: Features

+pub remained in business until 2019 when it closed due to a lack of trade.

 Grade listed features

 The Grove has a wide array of architecture and buildings, a number of which are Grade Listed.

 One of the village's most notable features is a high wall running along the village's main road.
 This boundary wall was built to enclose the convict quarry workings.
 In the turning to Incline Road, set in the wall, is an old prison sentry box.
 The boundary wall, and the sentry box, are both Grade II Listed.
 The boundary wall, and gate piers, running from St Peter's Vicarage to Alma Terrace, are Grade II Listed.
-The early 19th century gate piers at the junction with Grove Road, along with the boundary walls to Ivybank and the Vicarage are also Grade II Listed.
+The early 19th century gate piers at the junction with Grove Road, along with the boundary walls to Ivy Bank and the Vicarage are also Grade II Listed.
 The boundary wall west of the prison is Grade II Listed, along with the prison's north and east boundary walls.

 St. Peter's Church was built by convicts, for soldiers stationed at nearby military garrisons.
 It was completed in 1872, and is Grade II* Listed.
 The gate piers and boundary walls to the north and west of the church are also Grade II Listed, as is the church vicarage.
 At Grove Road is the Church of Our Lady and St. Andrew, built in 1868, and closed at the end of the 20th century.
 The village contains Grove Infant School, which closed in 2014.
 Originally opened in 1872, it is Grade II* Listed.
 The adjoining School House, along with the rear boundary wall, is also Grade II Listed.

 Alma Terrace was built in 1854, since restored and designated Grade II.
 The wash houses and connecting boundary wall to the rear is also Grade II Listed.
 The Governor's House (102 Grove Road), with its front boundary wall, is Grade II Listed, and was formerly the Governor's House to the prison, built around 1850.
 Additionally the prison itself has various Grade Listed features.
-Ivybank, a detached house on Grove Road, of mid 19th century origin, is Grade II Listed, along with its boundary wall.
+Ivy Bank, a detached house on Grove Road, of mid 19th century origin, is Grade II Listed, along with its boundary wall.

 Grove Lime Kiln lies approximately 320 metres north-west of St Peter's Church, and is Grade II Listed.
 Still owned by the prison service, the lime kiln remains in a derelict state.
 At the top of the nearby incline road is the abandoned Old Engine Shed that once served the cable-operated inclined railway that ran to Castletown.
 It is also Grade II Listed Within the village are three Victorian ventilator shafts, once used as ventilators to a sewer system.
 One lies within the Governor's Community Garden, and the other two shafts are found closer to the cliff edge.
 All three are Grade II Listed monuments.
 A War Department/Admiralty boundary marker near the gardens is also Grade II Listed.